MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/ns-d3d10umddi-d3d11_1ddi_video_decoder_config.md

 * If <b>ConfigIntraResidUnsigned</b> is 1, spatial domain blocks for intra macroblocks are sent as 16-bit unsigned integer values relative to a constant reference value of 0.
 * If <b>ConfigResidDiffHost</b> is 0, <b>ConfigSpatialResid8</b> must be 0.

-For intra pictures, spatial-domain blocks must be sent using 8-bit samples if bits-per-pixel (BPP) is 8, and using 16-bit samples if BPP &gt; 8.
+For intra pictures, spatial-domain blocks must be sent using 8-bit samples if bits-per-pixel (BPP) is 8, and using 16-bit samples if BPP > 8.
 If <b>ConfigIntraResidUnsigned</b> is 0, these samples are sent as signed integer values relative to a constant reference value of 2^(BPP–1), and if <b>ConfigIntraResidUnsigned</b> is 1, these samples are sent as unsigned integer values relative to a constant reference value of 0.